Classification: Original Motion Picture Soundtrack

 Apostles…………David Devir, Pi Douglass, Jeffrey Hyslop, Robert LuPone, Richard Molinare, Richard Orbach, Shooki Wagner, Thommie Walsh, Jonathan Wynne

 Women…………Susan Allanson, Vera Biloshisky, Judith Daby, Leeyan Granger, Ellen Hoffman, Lea Kestin, Baayork Lee, Wendy Maltby, Marcia McBroom, Sally Neal, Riki Oren, Denise Pence, Adaya Pilo, Wyetta Turner, Kathryn Wright, Darcel Wynne, Tamar Zafria

 Temple Guards…………Noam Cohen, Doron Gaash, Zvi Lehat, Moshe Uziel

 Roman Soldiers…………David Barkan, Danny Basevitch, Steve Boockvor, Stephen Denenberg, Tom Guest, Didi Liekov, Peter Luria, Cliff Michaelevski

-As noted below, a good deal of the “rock” or rhythm-oriented tracks were copied and pasted, in whole or in part, from the original album; with regard to new material, André Previn led the 70-piece London Symphony Orchestra performing all of the arrangements and orchestrations of a more symphonic nature as a supplement, while the new rhythm tracks (as needed) were performed by a five-piece rock combo consisting of the following musicians:
+As noted below, a good deal of the “rock” or rhythm-oriented tracks were copied and pasted, in whole or in part, from the original album; with regard to new material, André Previn led the 72-piece London Symphony Orchestra performing all of the arrangements and orchestrations of a more symphonic nature as a supplement, while the new rhythm tracks (as needed) were performed by a rock combo consisting, at various times, of the following musicians:

-(Electric & Acoustic) Guitar: Henry McCullough, Mike Morgan
+(Electric & Acoustic) Guitar: Ollie Halsall, Henry McCullough, Mike Morgan